Definition of BACKLOG

 Burn the first slowly and the second quickly.

 While ‘backlog’ seems to be a simple notion, there are some critical concepts behind it, for example:

 - Indeed, it contains all things.
 If an item is in there, it might get done.
 If it isn’t, there is no chance that it will get done.

 - It’s a list of ‘want to do’ items, not a commitment.
 Items can be estimated (preferable) or not, but neither case implies a specific time commitment for completion.

 - It has a single owner—the Product Owner—who protects the team from the problem of multiple stakeholders, each with potentially divergent views of what’s important.

 - All team members can enter stories into the backlog.

 - It contains user and enabler stories, and improvement stories, which are those stories that capture the results of the team’s Iteration Retrospective.

 The team backlog conveniently hides some of the complexity of Agile at scale.
 Figure 1 illustrates a view of the team backlog with its three primary input sources.

-In addition to the stories needed to fulfill features, the team typically has a backlog of local stories representing new functionality, refactors, defects, research, and other technical debt.
-These are written as enabler stories, which are estimated, and prioritized like user stories.
+In addition to the stories needed to fulfill features, the team typically has a backlog of local stories representing new functionality, refactors, defects, research, and technical debt.
+These are written as enabler stories, which are estimated, and prioritized in the same manner as user stories.

 Optimizing Value Delivery and System Health with Capacity Allocation

-Focusing solely on business functionality may work for a bit and even provide immediate gratification to the market, but this will be short-lived, as delivery velocity eventually will be slowed by a crushing load of technical debt.
-Teams continuously invest in evolving the architecture of the solution, as well as keeping existing customers happy with bug fixes and enhancements to avoid the need for wholesale replacement of the system due to technological obsolescence,
+Focusing solely on business functionality may work for a while, and even provide immediate gratification to the market, but this will be short-lived, as development velocity will eventually be slowed beneath the weight of increasing technical debt.
+To mitigate this, teams continuously invest in evolving the architecture of the Solution, as well as keeping existing customers happy with bug fixes and enhancements, to avoid the need for wholesale replacement of the system due to technological obsolescence,